temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 In theory, performance at this point is limited to your machine's processing capabilities, SQLite capacity, and SQLite read/write speeds.

 One drawback is that Temporalite does not yet support [Advanced Visibility](/visibility/#advanced-visibility), or other Cluster features such as Archival.
-However, there is work in progress to bring Advanced Visibility to SQLite as an "out-of-the-box" feature.
+However, work is in progress to bring Advanced Visibility to SQLite as a built-in feature.

 Temporalite also requires that you have Go 1.18 or later installed.